Matthiasadams59/moviesep/README.md

 React project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Structure

+In the menu bar we three elements :
+* Login
+* Home (profile/favorites)
+* Films List

+You can access the other pages with :
+* Actor : /actor
+* Film : /film

 ## Deployment

 To launch the Java API Server, first of all import the moviesep database from the moviesep-webapi/ folder into your MySQL provider.